ollama/ollama/llama/runner/README.md

 > Note: this is a work in progress

-A minimial runner for loading a model and running inference via a http web server.
+A minimal runner for loading a model and running inference via a http web server.

 ```
 ./runner -model <model binary>